conjure-cp/conjure/docs/essence.rst

 Matrix indexing
 ~~~~~~~~~~~~~~~

-A 1D matrix is indexed by an integer.
+A 1D matrix is indexed by an integer, starting at 1.
 Matrices of dimension k are implemented by 1D matrices of dimension k-1.